claritycoalition/truevalue/clarity-history.md

 ### 2014

 * Clarity works with Camilla Hall, advisor to Ashok Khosla, to design a project proposal for Expo 2020 UAE.
 See notes.
-* Clarity Coalition is launched at a Longfinance event in London.
+* Clarity Coalition is launched at a Long Finance event in London.
 See Bridging the Gap.
 * Clarity and Dialogik — a leading energy, water, and resource accounting experts — collaborate on Europe-based projects for True Value accounting and transition investment strategies and tools for Super SMART Water \(SSW-Invest\), Super SMART Energy \(SSE-Invest\) and Super Smart Cities and Communities \(SCC-Invest\).
 * The European Investment Bank assists modus vivendi and Z/Yen Group to design Super SMART Water and Energy Investing.

 ### 2013

-* modus vivendi and Z/Yen Group publish "Accounting for True Value".
+* Modus Vivendi and Z/Yen Group publish "Accounting for True Value".
 * Clarity works with Buenos Aires city government to design the preliminary stages of Policy Performance Bonds for the C40 Cities Index, aimed at transitioning mainstream investment to low-carbon cities.
-* modus vivendi and Z/Yen Group form the Clarity Secretariat, hosted by modus vivendi and linked with Longfinance.
+* Modus Vivendi and Z/Yen Group form the Clarity Secretariat, hosted by Modus Vivendi and linked with Long Finance.

 ### 2012